apclarkva/kathiriya-rao-2025/README.md

+## Kathiriya et al., 2025

-## This page contains R and Python scripts used for data analysis and to generate figures related to manuscript titled "Reduced TBX5 dosage undermines developmental control of atrial cardiomyocyte identity in a model of human atrial disease".
+This page contains R and Python scripts used for data analysis and to generate figures related to manuscript titled "Reduced TBX5 dosage undermines developmental control of atrial cardiomyocyte identity in a model of human atrial disease".

 Packages used in this manuscript:
 Seurat v4.4 : https://satijalab.org/seurat/articles/get_started.html